jonnyfrazer/jonnyfrazer.github.io/README.md

 ## Publications

-To see my publication record please check out [my INSPIRE profile](http://inspirehep.net/author/profile/J.Frazer.1) or my [Google Scholar profile](https://scholar.google.de/citations?user=_QGoqgoAAAAJ&hl=en)
+To see my publication record please check out [my INSPIRE profile](http://inspirehep.net/author/profile/J.Frazer.1) or my [Google Scholar profile](https://scholar.google.de/citations?user=_QGoqgoAAAAJ&hl=en).

+## Software

+**The Transport Method**

+The transport method is a technique for computing the correlation functions of fluctuations generated in an inflationary epoch during the early universe.
+Our site [transportmethod.com](https://transportmethod.com/) collects a number of tools written in Mathematica, C++ and Python.

+**MULTIMODECODE**

+MultiModeCode is a Fortran 95/2000 package for the numerical exploration of multifield inflation models, available from [modecode.org](http://modecode.org/).